meldontaragon/cdw-unit-cell-generator/README.md

 better portability.

 Also, the code was written on an x64 system but there shouldn't be many dependencies if any.
-If you do compile and run this code (co- mpleting the tests properly) on a widely different system than wh- at has been described (or perhaps just a very popular system) ple- ase let me know so I can add it to this document.
+If you do compile and run this code (completing the tests properly) on a widely different system than what has been described (or perhaps just a very popular system) please let me know so I can add it to this document.

 To install: